 The TNM Staging System

 There are several systems for staging mesothelioma.
 One of the most agreed upon is the TNM system.
-This acronym stands for “tumor, node and metastasis.”
-Each group gets a different rating based on how far and where the tumor has spread.
-The TNM system not only helps doctors determine your stage, it helps determine your treatment.
+This acronym stands for “tumor, node, and metastasis.”
+This system is used by the American Cancer Society (ACS).

 Here is a quick breakdown of the TNM system:

-- Tumor.
-Your doctor looks at the size of your tumors.
+- (T) Tumor: Your doctor looks at the size of your tumors.
 They also examine the nearby tissues the tumors have spread to.

-- Node.
-Mesothelioma spreads through the lymph system.
+- (N) Node: Mesothelioma spreads through the lymph system.
 When it reaches the lymph nodes, the cancer gets trapped.
 Doctors use this to measure how far your disease has traveled.
 Stage 2 patients have no lymph node involvement.

-- Metastasis.
-Doctors look for mesothelioma in distant organs.
+- (M) Metastasis: Doctors look for mesothelioma in distant organs.
 Stage 2 patients also have no signs of metastasis.

 The node and metastasis groups are rated as N0 and M0 in stage 1 and 2 mesothelioma.
 This means your cancer hasn’t yet begun to spread beyond its origin.

-The tumor group in the TNM system has ratings from T0 (no sign of tumor at origin) to T4 (the tumor is inoperable).
+The tumor group in the TNM system has ratings from T0 (no sign of tumor at the origin) to T4 (the tumor is inoperable).
 Stage 2 patients receive a rating of T2.
-This means the tumor is in on the lining of the chest wall, diaphragm and lung.
+This means the tumor is in the lining of the chest wall, diaphragm, and lung.
 It has also grown into either the lung or diaphragm.
-Both EPP and lung-sparing surgery can remove these tumors.

-Did You Know?
 Patients who are properly staged get more benefits from surgery.
 Studies have shown that mesothelioma surgery is more effective when your doctor knows your full background.
-Your doctor should be aware of any cancer in lymph nodes and the pathological makeup of your tumors.
-This highlights the importance of seeing a specialist.
+Your doctor should be aware of any cancer in nearby lymph nodes and the pathological makeup of your tumors.
+This is why it’s important to see a specialist.

-Many people have an EPP or a P/D to get rid of as many tumors as possible.
-The type of surgery may depend on your doctor’s opinion or your specific condition.
-Surgery is often followed by chemotherapy and radiation.
-These treatments will hopefully kill off any leftover mesothelioma cells in the body.
+Surgery is often followed by chemotherapy and radiation therapy.
+These mesothelioma treatments will hopefully kill off any leftover mesothelioma cells in the body.

-The chances of survival for those people with stage 2 mesothelioma are better than most patients.
+The chances of survival for people with stage 2 mesothelioma are better than most patients.